joesuph/Njaml/README.md

 # Not just a markup language

 ## About
-Njaml (pronounced en-jamol) is a function piping tool that can be implemented for any programming language.
+Njaml (pronounced en-jamol, rhymes with camel and yaml) is a function piping tool that can be implemented for any programming language.
 It is based on the easy to read and easy to create yaml structure.

 ## Why?
 This is yet another attempt at a programming framework that is easy to use, easy to skim, easy to verify, and easier to develop software solutions.